 produces good and services, which are exported outside the urban

 area.
-It generates a centripetal flow of capital into the city generating
+It generates a centripetal capital flows into the city,

-constrained by urban location problems since the local market is
+constrained by urban market accessibility considerations since the local market is

-not the main concern.
-This consideration is an exogenous element
+not the main outlet of the output.
+The basic sector is an exogenous element

-of the Lowry model and must be given.
+of the Lowry model and must be provided.

 Retail sector (non-basic sector).
-This employment meets the
+This employment is to

 and use the region as its main market area.
-It accounts mostly for
+Since this sector

 strictly serves the local / regional demand, location is an important